Policy for Social Responsibility and Ethics

 PFA has an open dialogue with customers and other stakeholders and contributes, by means of developing market surveys, analyses and public debate, to clarify conditions within the company’s area of business.
 The objective of PFA’s stakeholder dialogue is long-term and mutually beneficial partnerships based on trust, openness and transparency.

-Questions about CSR?
+Questions about social responsibility?